fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 The programs we have written are alright, but it sure would be better if we could use command-line arguments instead of always having to change the code to calculate different things.

 Let's try it out, as we would in a regular Node application, by accessing *process.argv*.
-If you are using a recent npm-version (7.0 or later), there are no problems but with an older setup something is not right:
+If you are using a recent npm-version (7.0 or later), there are no problems, but with an older setup something is not right:

 ![vs code error cannot find name process need to install type definitions](../../images/9/5.png)